EvanHerman/yikes-inc-easy-mailchimp-eu-compliance-extension/README.txt

 * Added assets folder and screenshots
 * Incremented version number

-= YIKES MailChimp EU Compliance 1.1 =
+= EU Opt-In Compliance for MailChimp 1.1 =
 * Changes to keep this add-on in sync with the base Yikes MailChimp plugin
 * Changes to put this plugin on the official WordPress.org plugin repo

-= YIKES MailChimp EU Compliance 1.0 =
+= EU Opt-In Compliance for MailChimp 1.0 =
 * Initial Release